bitrise-io/devcenter/_articles/en/reviews/workflows-in-yaml-draft.md

         - script:
             title: Second step

-When you run `bitrise run test`, the Bitrise CLI will run the two script steps one by one, starting with `First step` and then continuing with `Second step`.
+When you run `bitrise run test`, the Bitrise CLI will run the two script steps one by one, starting with the `First step` and then with the `Second step`.

-_To learn more about Build Steps, check the_ [_Steps_](/bitrise-cli/steps) _section._
+To learn more about Build Steps, check out the [Steps in YAML](/bitrise-cli/steps/) guide.

 ## Defining workflow specific parameters / environment variables

-In addition to steps, you can also specify environment variables for every workflow.
+Besides steps you can also specify environment variables for every workflow.

-The environment variables you specify for a given workflow will be used when the workflow is executed and will be available for every step in the workflow.
+The environment variables you specify for a given workflow is used when the workflow is executed and is available for every step in the workflow.

-An example, defining two environment variables (`ENV_VAR_ONE` and `ENV_VAR_TWO`) for the `test` workflow:
+Here is an example for defining two environment variables (`ENV_VAR_ONE` and `ENV_VAR_TWO`) for the `test` workflow:

     format_version: 1.3.1
     default_step_lib_source: https://github.com/bitrise-io/bitrise-steplib.git